 OL-6.3-R6 The ability to collapse or integrate over sub-dimensions of data cubes in order to form "moments" is required.
-This shall be possible along any direction in the cube.
+This shall be possible along any direction(s) in the cube aligned with the axes.

-OL-6.3-R7 The Package must have the capability of assembling lower-dimensional data structures into higher-dimension cubes.
+- OL-6.3-R6.1 Moments along arbitrary user-specified directions in the cube shall be possible.
+Priority: 3 - OL-6.3-R7 The Package must have the capability of assembling lower-dimensional data structures into higher-dimension cubes.